planetlabs/planet-client-python/docs/get-started/sync-client-quick-start.md

 ### Search

-To search for items in the Planet catalog, use the `search` method on the `Planet` client.
+To search for items in the Planet catalog, use the `data.search()` method on the `Planet` client.
 The return value is an iterator that yields search
 results:

 ```python